 Seba Camp is nestled into ancient riverine forest in the heart of the Okavango Delta.
-The camp is a base for elephant behavior research and is often used by wildlife film-makers.
+The camp is a base for elephant behaviour research and is often used by wildlife film-makers.

-Seba Camp offers secluded accommodations in five luxurious elevated tents overlooking a permanent lagoon and seasonal floodplain which team with animal and bird life.
+Seba Camp offers secluded accommodations in eight luxurious elevated tents (including 2 Family tents with interconnecting bedrooms and private plunge pools) overlooking a permanent lagoon and seasonal floodplain which teem with animal and bird life.
 The tents are specially designed to blend in with the Okavango landscape.
 Each has an adjoining bathroom and a private viewing deck on which to relax and observe the abundant wildlife.
 The dining room and bar also offer spectacular views from their elevated positions.